pinpt/changelog/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You'll need to install a minimum of NodeJS v14 or later to use this project.

+If you just want to generate your site, you can install globally:

 - npm
   ```sh
   npm install @pinpt/changelog-generator -g
   ```

+To develop a new theme, you need to install the repository.

 ### Installation